gonmf/dakilang/README.md

 Clauses are always terminated by a dot `.`.
 If they are declared with a tail, the tail must be evaluated true for the head to also match.

-In contrast with other logic languages, the `,` character is used to denote logical AND.
+In accordance with other logic languages, the `,` character is used to denote logical AND.
 You can also use the character `;` to denote logical OR, but notice these are equivalent:

 ```
 > fact(x) :- reason1(x); reason2(x).